St. Benedict's Church (Stamford, Connecticut)

 Saint Benedict - Our Lady of Montserrat, or simply St. Benedict's Church, is a Catholic church in Stamford, Connecticut, in the Diocese of Bridgeport.
 The historic brick Neo-Tudor church at 1A St. Benedict's Circle was built in 1930 and added to the National Register of Historic Places in 1987.
 The architect was Henry F. Ludorf of Hartford, Connecticut.
 The exterior uses a variety of building materials, including brick, ashlar stone, timbering, and stucco.
-The church's main facade is asymmetrically arranged with its entrance on the left, under a handsome timber-frame porch, and a stone tower to the right which is topped by a bellpot roof.
+The church's main facade is asymmetrically arranged with its entrance on the left, under a handsome timber-frame porch, and a stone tower to the right which is topped by a bell-cot roof.